Thermadiag/seq/docs/cvector.md

 ## Multithreading

 By default, cvector does not support multi-threaded access, even on read-only mode.
-Indeed, retrieving an element might trigger a block decompression, which in turn might trigger a recompression of another block in order to still its decompression context.
+Indeed, retrieving an element might trigger a block decompression, which in turn might trigger a recompression of another block in order to steal its decompression context.

 cvector supports a locking mechanism at the block level for concurrent accesses.
 Below is a commented example of several ways to apply `std::cos` function to all elements of a cvector, including multi-threading based on openmp and use of the low level block API.